 I love Thanksgiving because of the memories, the family, and the start of the holiday season.

-Since I decided that I wanted to make sure every one of my readers enjoys their holidays without stressing about their finances, I wanted to share some of my best tips to help you save money and enjoy Thanksgiving Day!
+Since I wanted to make sure every one of you enjoys their holidays without stressing about their finances, I wanted to share some of my best tips to help you save money and enjoy Thanksgiving Day!

-These mistakes can affect us negatively that many people simply dread this day and don’t get to enjoy their Thanksgiving Day because they are so worried about their finances.
+These mistakes can negatively affect us because many people simply dread this day and don't enjoy their Thanksgiving Day because they are so worried about their finances.

-It's the honest truth; our finances affect us personally.
-You and I know this so why not do something about?
+It's the truth; our finances affect us personally.
+You and I know this, so why not do something about it?